awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [colors ★28 ⏳1Y](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works.
 * [command-not-found ★11 ⏳1Y](https://github.com/Tarrasch/zsh-command-not-found) - mirror of the oh-my-zsh command-not-found plugin so you don't have to include all of omz.
 * [command-time ★13](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in zsh and powerlevel9k.
 * [completion-generator ★70](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
-Note that this doesn't do it automatically, you have to explicitly call the generator.
+Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.
 * [copyzshell ★16](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over ssh.
 * [crash ★9](https://github.com/molovo/crash) - Adds proper error handling, exceptions and try/catch for ZSH.
 * [crayon-syntax-zsh ★0 ⏳4Y](https://github.com/Stibbons/crayon-syntax-zsh) - ZSH syntax highlighting for the Crayon Plugin for Wordpress.